guaka/pywikibot-extras/README.md

 pywikibot-extras
 ================

-A bunch of [pywikipediabot](http://www.mediawiki.org/wiki/Manual:Pywikipediabot) scripts I built for a client that could be very useful for others.
+A bunch of [pywikipediabot](http://www.mediawiki.org/wiki/Manual:Pywikipediabot) scripts built for a client that could be very useful for others.

 sync.py